MaxHalleran/tweeter/README.md

 ## Devlog

+v1.0.0 - Tweeter now has full base functionality.
+Updates with increased capability are incoming.

 v0.9.0 - Minute changes focused on polishing tweeter and reaching version 1

 v0.8.0 - Tweeter now uses a database (MongoDB) to store tweets and preserve them while offline.